Ski resort Ischgl is source of Austria's biggest coronavirus cluster

 Hundreds of tourists from countries including Germany, Norway and Iceland are believed to have been infected at the resort, which is near the point where Austria, Switzerland and Italy meet and renowned for its party scene.
 The local authorities have been widely accused of responding too slowly as it is now clear the virus found a breeding ground in crowded apres-ski bars at various resorts and spread in Ischgl for a month before it was quarantined on March 13.

-Ischgl's mayor, Werner Kurz, said he found out the outbreak there started on Feb.
-5 from Thursday's news conference.
-"We also weren't aware of the (Swiss) waitress mentioned by AGES until now," he said in a statement, repeating that the first case came to light on March 7.
+Ischgl's mayor, Werner Kurz, said he found out the outbreak there started in early February from Thursday's news conference.
+"We also weren't aware of the (Swiss) waitress mentioned by AGES until now," he said in a statement.
+He and the provincial government separately repeated that the first case came to light on March 7.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)